Sydney Meditation Teacher

 Hello.
 I’m Daragh.
 The ‘gh’ is silent, in case you wondered!

-I’m a one-time scientist, some-time software guy, and teacher of meditation and yoga.
+I’m a one-time scientist, some-time software guy, and meditation teacher.
+I also teach and practice yoga.

 It’s an interesting combination!